for sterile processing

 BY AGENICS LABS

-The Affirm line of healthcare focused water testing solutions brings precision water analysis to healthcare settings, helping facilities meet the highest standards of safety and quality.
+The Affirm line of water testing solutions brings precision water analysis to healthcare settings, helping facilities meet the routine testing requirements of ANSI/AAMI ST108.

 Water Testing Made Easy